 - Remove sharp or solid objects that the person might come into contact with.

 - Time the seizure.
 Take note: How long did the seizure last?
 What were the symptoms?
 Your observations can help medical personnel later.
+If they have multiple seizures, how long was it in between seizures?

 - Stay by the person’s side throughout the seizure.